Ostróda – Teutonic Castle

 Architecture

 The castle was erected in the north-west corner of the town.
 It probably did not have a common system of fortifications with the Ostróda, which was separated by a moat, fed by the Drwęca’s branch.
 The river protected the castle from the north, while the waters of Lake Drwęckie were located from the west.
-From the other sides, to attack the castle, you had to first capture the town.
+From the other sides, to attack the castle, you had to first capture the town, surrounded by a line of stone and brick walls with a system of four-sided half towers and preceded by an irrigated moat.

-The seat of the convent was built of bricks on a stone plinth, on a square plan with dimensions of 44.7 x 45.2 meters.
+The seat of the commandry was built of bricks in a Flemish bond, on an approximately 0.5 meter high stone plinth, on a square plan with dimensions of 44.7 x 45.2 meters.
 Around the courtyard there were four wings of the same width, with a basements, two-storey above.
-Each wing was covered with a gable roof, probably with the two gables facing north, one facing south and one facing west.
+Each wing was covered with a gable roof, probably with the two gables facing east, one facing north and one facing west, giving two gables only to the main southern wing.
 The gate was situated on the axis of the west wing, and in addition, it was preceded by a four-sided foregate protruding towards the moat.
 So the castle was not connected with the town, but the road to it led along a narrow strip of land between the lake to the west and the town fortifications to the east.
 This increased protection, but did not leave space for the economic buildings of the outer bailey.

-The first floor was representative and residential.
-In the south wing there was a refectory from the west, and a chapel from the east.
-In the west wing, north of the gate, there were two rooms intended for the commander’s apartment.
-The upper floor of the northern wing had a large refectory, connected by a porch with a latrines in dansker.
-The eastern wing was probably built at the latest, filled with one room on the first floor.
+The first floor of the Ostróda castle, similarly to other Teutonic Knights buildings, had representative and residential functions.
+In the southern wing, there was probably a refectory or another representative hall on the west, and a chapel on the east, thanks to which its chancel would be orientated.
+If the first floor exactly repeated the layout of the ground floor, both rooms were four bays long.
+In the western wing, north of the gate, there were two rooms intended for the commander’s apartment.
+The first floor of the northern wing could have been filled with a large, probably five-bay refectory, connected by a porch with a dansker (latrine).
+The eastern wing was probably built last and was filled with one room on the first floor.

 Above the first floor there was a low storey with a warehouse and defense function.
-Probably like other conventual castles it was single-space and it was surrounded by a defensive porch.
-The castle had to have also a dormitory, treasury, armory and infirmary, and probably a bakery or a brewery in the ground floor.
-The courtyard was originally surrounded by timber cloisters, ensuring communication between the upper rooms.
+Probably like other commandry castles it was single-space and it was surrounded by a defensive porch.
+The castle had to have also a dormitory, treasury, armory and infirmary, and probably a bakery in the ground floor.
+The courtyard was originally surrounded by wooden cloisters, providing communication between the upper rooms and the ground floor, as well as along all wings.

 Current state

 Currently, the castle is austere, deprived of decor and fairly low block, worthy to see after all.
 The cellars and part of the ground floor are original, medieval, while the first floor has been renewed.
 The destroyed east wing is completely missing.
+The basement and ground floor rooms have largely preserved their original layout, but the present division of the first floor is speculative.
 Castle houses a cultural center, gallery, library and museum.
 Opening hours and prices can be checked on the official website of the monument here.

 show this monument on map